 on[Android|Unit]TestAPI is invoked for each enabled test component allowing the registration of tasks that consume or modify intermediates of the build.

 - The Android Gradle Plugin registers tasks for the variants after both the

 - The previous variant API is called for each variant, using the registered tasks.

 - Gradle calculates the task graph, and the build can begin executing.

-onVariant API doesn’t use properties since the values are used at configuration time, and so does not benefit from laziness.
-It does benefit from running much earlier during configuration, which is why it can offer much more flexibility than the previous API, which ran after the tasks were created.
+beforeVariants API doesn’t use properties since the values are used at configuration time, and so does not benefit from laziness.
+It does benefit from running much earlier during configuration, which is why it can offer much more flexibility than the previous API, which was constrained by running after the tasks were created.